setcooki/wp/README.md

 <a name="bootstrap"></a>
 #### Bootstrap

-To initialize framework you need to include the /core.php file. if you use composer the most likely way of bootstrapping and loading the framework would be like:
+To initialize framework you need to include either /core.php or /boot.php file. if you use composer the most likely way of bootstrapping and loading the framework would be like:

 ```php